-Linda Mintle, PhD
+Linda S. Mintle, PhD

-Director, Strategic Development for Clinical Affairs
+Director of Strategic Development for Clinical Affairs

 Dr. Linda Mintle graduated from Western Michigan University with a BA in Psychology and Communications and a Master of Social Work (MSW) in Clinical Social Work.
 She received her PhD at Old Dominion University in Urban Health and Clinical Psychology.
 She is a Licensed Clinical Social Worker, a Licensed Marriage and Family Therapist, and an Approved Supervisor for the American Association of Marriage and Family Therapy with postgraduate training from the Family Therapy Practice Center in Georgetown.